Balloon (2018 film)

-Balloon (Ballon) is a German thriller drama film directed by Michael Herbig that was released in German cinemas on 27 September 2018.
+Balloon (Ballon) is a 2018 German thriller drama film directed by Michael Herbig.
 The film depicts the crossing of the Inner German border by the Strelzyk and Wetzel families from the GDR to West Germany with a self-made hot-air balloon in 1979.
 The two families, including four children, successfully floated across the sky from Pößneck, Thuringia to Naila, Bavaria, then situated 8 km south of the Iron Curtain.
 They reached a height of 2500 metres in the homemade balloon.

 Before making the film, Herbig was allowed to inspect the thousands of pages thick file about the balloon flight belonging to the Stasi, the former secret service of the GDR.
 However, the film is generally seen as a thrilling action film and, according to some reviewers, lacks historical depth.
 Another film about the successful escape was released by Disney in 1982, during the Cold War, under the title Night Crossing.

 Plot

 The film is set in Pößneck, Thuringia, in the summer of 1979.
 The Strelzyk and Wetzel families develop a daring plan to flee the GDR to West Germany in a self-made hot air balloon.
 About to attempt an escape in perfect wind conditions, Günter Wetzel decides it is too dangerous.
-He thinks the balloon is too small for eight people, and his wife Petra is afraid for their two children.
+He thinks the balloon is too small for eight people, and his wife Petra is afraid for their two young children.
 Therefore, they stop trying to escape for a short time.
 Doris and Peter Strelzyk now want to dare to escape alone with their two sons.
-Son Frank has fallen in love with Klara Baumann, the daughter of his neighbor Erik, who works for the Stasi, and writes her a farewell letter.
+Their teenage son Frank has fallen in love with Klara Baumann, the daughter of his neighbour Erik, who works for the Stasi, and writes her a farewell letter.

-At night, the Strelzyk family packs the balloon and other accessories in their trailer, drives into the forest and takes off.
+The same night, the Strelzyk family packs the balloon and other accessories in their trailer, drives into the forest, and takes off.
 Hidden in the clouds, they cannot be seen by the border guards.
-However, the balloon goes down with Doris, Peter and their two sons Frank and Andreas "Fitscher" in the gondola shortly before the border, because the pipes from the gas bottles to the burner freeze up and become clogged.
-None of the four is injured, they get back to their car and destroy all evidence.
+However, the balloon goes down with Doris, Peter, and their two sons Frank and Andreas (called "Fitscher") in the gondola shortly before the border because the pipes from the gas bottles to the burner freeze up and become clogged.
+None of the four are injured, they get back to their car and destroy all evidence.
 Frank just manages to retrieve the letter to Klara.
-The Stasi finds the abandoned balloon and discovers the attempted escape and, under the direction of Lieutenant Colonel Seidel, begins a large investigation.
+The Stasi finds the abandoned balloon and discovers the attempted escape, and under the direction of Lieutenant Colonel Seidel, begins a large investigation.
 He interrogates the border guards who were on duty at the time of the attempt to escape and accuses them of not taking their task seriously enough.
 The investigators narrow down the radius in which the balloon must have started, and thus also the circle of suspects.